 Much earlier, as the neighborhood was being developed in 1909, The Times detailed how The Pinehurst, Chiselhurst and our nearby neighbors were built on land owned by Henry Morgenthau.
 He was the president of a real estate firm named Fort Washington Syndicate, which wound up its business with the sale of the property on April 21.

 Referring to the area between Broadway and the Hudson, and 177th and 181st, as the Fort Washington District, the paper noted the transformation of “this whole region from a quiet little community of homes into part of the great rapidly growing apartment house district of Washington Heights.”
-The article includes a grainy photo of The Pinehurst, right.
+The article includes a grainy photo of The Pinehurst, above.

 Later, on October 18, 1921, the paper reported on an accident in Boston, in which a woman whose father lived in “the Pinehurst Apartments” fell out of a window.
 She survived.